wangzhaomxy/SAMRI/README.md

   --box 115 130 178 179\
   --point 133 172
 ```
+> ⚠️ **Note:**

-> The input must be a 2D image.
-It is automatically normalized to 8-bit and converted to RGB to align with SAM’s internal preprocessing.
-The expected NIfTI file shape is (1, H, W) or (H, W), with (H, W, 1) also supported via automatic squeezing.
-The image input accepts dimensions in any of the following forms: H×W, H×W×1, H×W×3, or H×W×4.
+> - The input must be a 2D image.
+> - It is automatically normalized to 8-bit and converted to RGB to align with SAM’s internal preprocessing.
+> - The expected NIfTI file shape is (1, H, W) or (H, W), with (H, W, 1) also supported via automatic squeezing.
----
+> - The image input accepts dimensions in any of the following forms: H×W, H×W×1, H×W×3, or H×W×4.

-### 2️⃣ Visualize step-by-step (Notebook) — `infer_step_by_step.ipynb`
+### Visualize step-by-step (Notebook) — `infer_step_by_step.ipynb`

 Use the notebook to experiment with prompts and visualize each stage.